hyper-expanse/semantic-delivery-gitlab/README.md

 #### Gitlab http/https api

 By default API calls to gitlab are made with https.
-If for some reason that is impossible, they can be made with http instead by setting the environment variable `GITLAB_INSECURE_API` to "yes".
-Any other value including not set, "true" and "Yes" and the api calls are made with https.
+If for some reason that is impossible, they can be made with http instead by setting the environment variable `GITLAB_INSECURE_API` to "true".
+Any other value including not set, "True" and "yes" and the api calls are made with https.

 ### Continuous Integration and Delivery (CID) Setup